Capturing k-ary Existential Second Order Logic with k-ary Inclusion-Exclusion Logic: Defining new operators for INEX

 \emph{Intuitionistic disjunction} $\sqcup$ is obtained by lifting the Tarski semantics of disjunction from single assignments to teams.
-In other words, a formula $\varphi\sqcup\psi$ is true in a team~$X$ if either $\varphi$ or $\psi$ is true in $X$.
+That is, $\varphi\sqcup\psi$ is true in a team~$X$ if either $\varphi$ or $\psi$ is true in $X$.
 Galliani \cite{Galliani12a} has shown that this operator can be expressed with constancy atoms in any logic with empty team property.
 We will define this operator in INEX here in the same way -- with the addition of the special case of single element models.

 \begin{definition}[\cite{Galliani12a}] Let $\varphi,\psi\in\INEXset$.
 We define \emph{intuitionistic disjunction} $\varphi\sqcup\psi$, as an abbreviation, in the following way: